-The Company's main financial instruments include equity investments, accounts receivable, accounts payable and lease liabilities.
-The Company's financial management department provides services to the business units, coordinates access to domestic and international financial markets, and supervises and manages the financial risks related to the Company's operations through analyzing internal risk reports covering exposures by degree and magnitude of risks.
+The merged company's main financial instruments include equity investments, accounts receivable, accounts payable, and lease liabilities.
+The merged company's financial management department provides services to the business units, coordinates access to domestic and international financial markets, and supervises and manages the financial risks related to the merged company's operations through analyzing internal risk reports covering exposures by degree and magnitude of risks.
 These risks include market risk (including foreign currency risk and interest rate risk), credit risk and liquidity risk.

-This Company has formulated "Procedures for Acquisition or Disposal of Assets" in accordance with the regulations of the competent authority, describing the control procedures for the acquisition, management, and disposal of various assets.
-If there is a risk assessment and the use of derivative financial instruments is adopted to hedge the exposure in order to mitigate the impact of such risks, the use of derivative financial instruments is governed by policies approved by the board of directors of the Company, which are written principles for foreign exchange risk, interest rate risk, credit risk, the use of derivative and non-derivative financial instruments, and the investment of remaining liquidity.
+The merged company has formulated "Procedures for Acquisition or Disposal of Assets" in accordance with the regulations of the competent authority, describing the control procedures for the acquisition, management, and disposal of various assets.
+If there is a risk assessment and the use of derivative financial instruments is adopted to hedge the exposure in order to mitigate the impact of such risks, the use of derivative financial instruments is governed by policies approved by the board of directors of the merged company, which are written principles for foreign exchange risk, interest rate risk, credit risk, the use of derivative and non-derivative financial instruments, and the investment of remaining liquidity.
 The internal auditors continuously review compliance with policies and exposure limits.
-This Company did not engage in derivative financial instrument transactions in 2024 and 2023.
+The merged company did not engage in derivative financial instrument transactions in 2024 and 2023.